Schwarzenegger says tie-up with Stallone was decades in making

 At the time, Schwarzenegger was serving as governor of California and had put his action movie career on hold.
 He said he agreed right there to film a few hours for "Expendables" on weekends so it wouldn't take time away from his gubernatorial duties, and that he worked for free.
 The movie came out in 2010.

 When Schwarzenegger's cameo was well-received, Stallone approached him to appear in "The Expendables 2."
-Schwarzenegger, who stepped down as California governor in January 2011, said he did four days of work in Bulgaria on the film, which reaches U.S. theaters Aug.
-17.
+Schwarzenegger, who stepped down as California governor in January 2011, said he did four days of work in Bulgaria on the film, which reaches U.S. theatres August 17.

 Their next project came together when Stallone told the producer of upcoming film "The Tomb" that he didn't want to make the film unless Schwarzenegger was involved.
 Schwarzenegger liked the script and joined the film - one of five movies he has in the pipeline.